richardvenneman/appsignal-docs/source/application/namespaces.html.md

 ## Ignoring namespaces

 -> The `ignore_namespaces` feature was introduced in AppSignal for Ruby gem version 2.3.0 and AppSignal for Elixir package version 1.3.0.

 Sometimes you have a certain part of an application that does not need to be monitored by AppSignal.
-The most common use case is an administration panel that you use internally and doesn't need constant monitoring.
+The most common use case is an administration panel that you use internally which doesn't need constant monitoring.
+By ignoring an entire namespace AppSignal will ignore all transactional data from all actions in the configured namespaces.

-First, make sure to configure AppSignal to report all actions you want to ignore under a certain namespace, as described in the [Custom namespaces](#custom-namespaces) and custom instrumentation sections for [Ruby](/ruby/instrumentation/namespaces.html) & [Elixir](/elixir/instrumentation/namespaces.html).
+To ignore a namespace first make sure to configure AppSignal to report all actions you want to ignore under a certain namespace, as described in the [Custom namespaces](#custom-namespaces) section.

-Then update the AppSignal configuration to ignore an entire namespace with the `ignore_namespaces` option ([Ruby](/ruby/configuration/options.html#appsignal_ignore_namespaces-ignore_namespaces) & [Elixir](/elixir/configuration/options.html#appsignal_ignore_namespaces-ignore_namespaces)).
+Then configure AppSignal in your app to ignore the namespace, see the documentation for [Ruby](/ruby/instrumentation/namespaces.html#ignore-by-namespace) & [Elixir](/elixir/instrumentation/namespaces.html#ignore-by-namespace) apps.

 After restarting your app the actions in the selected namespace should no longer be reported on AppSignal.com.